Hi, I’m Elaine Schoch (pronounced the German way – Shock)

-My first “someday” happened a few months after he passed when I became a causality of the tech bubble bursting and lost my job.
+My first “someday” happened a few months after he passed and lost my job.
 It was time to go somewhere.
 See something new.
 Have an experience.
 Unfortunately, or maybe fortunately depending on how you look at it, I had just bought my first house, so I couldn’t really strap on my backpack and “take off”.
 So I settled for hitting New Orleans for Jazz Fest.
 I made my “someday” list on that trip and started making things happen when I got home.
 It took a few years to save the cash but by then I also had enough professional experience (and contacts) to make a living doing consulting work and travel writing.
+On that list included a visit to Italy, where I fell madly in love with wine.

-I’m now married to “The Husband” and we have two little Princesses, Princess One and Princess Two.
-Our Princess Two is adopted from Russia, which has brought an entirely new culture and language into our lives.
-One we love to explore a lot, if not in Russia here in Colorado and where ever we can.
-(For my family’s privacy, I’ve chosen not to use their names but rather The Husband, Princess One and Princess Two.
+Fast forward to today and I’m now married to “The Husband” and we have two little Princesses, Princess One and Princess Two.
+(For my family’s privacy, I’ve chosen not to use their names.
 I do still post photos though.
-They can’t have it all….)
+They can’t have it all…)

 Where Else Can You Find My Work?